dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 to make water not wet.\"

-The nature of information is such that if it can be read, it can also be copied - with perfect fidelity.
+The nature of information is such that if it can be read, it can also be copied—with perfect fidelity.
 No amount of trickery or artificial restrictions will change this fact.
 This is why digital artifacts such as movies and music will always be available for free.
-It is trivial for someone who has access to said artifacts to copy said artifact - at near-zero marginal cost, mind you - and make it accessible to others.
+It is trivial for someone who has access to said artifacts to copy said artifact—at near-zero marginal cost, mind you—and make it accessible to others.
 Thus, given enough time and popularity, every movie, every song, and every document will be available to the general public for free.
 The nature of information does not allow for another outcome.
 Hence the
 saying: *information wants to be free*.

-Although trying to create something that can\'t exist - information that can\'t be copied - is paradoxical in itself, this isn\'t what I mean by the DRM paradox.
+Although trying to create something that can\'t exist—information that can\'t be copied—is paradoxical in itself, this isn\'t what I mean by the DRM paradox.
 What I mean is something more hilarious.
 It is again psychological, not technical in nature.
 The paradox is this: content will only stay behind a paywall if it is shitty.
 If it\'s good, someone